-An example of a procompetitive strategic alliance can be seen in businesses between the distributors or suppliers and manufacturers.
+An example of a procompetitive strategic alliances can be seen in businesses between the distributors or suppliers and manufacturers.

 These companies work with each other without merging their capital in the business.
-This type of strategic alliance takes advantage of vertical integration.
+This type of strategic alliances takes advantage of vertical integration.

 #2.
 Noncompetitive Alliance:

-This type of strategic alliance results in high interaction and low conflicts.
-This type of strategic alliance takes place among the companies which are part of the same industry but does not consider themselves direct competitors.
+This type of strategic alliances results in high interaction and low conflicts.
+This type of strategic alliances takes place among the companies which are part of the same industry but does not consider themselves direct competitors.